Develogenics/Bullseye-Boss/README.md

 <h3>About section </h3>

 The about section contains a main image with header, underneath this section is another section with two images stacked on top of each other.
-On teh right had side are Headings and paragraphs telling teh user what bullseye boss is about, who they cater for, how many days they are open, private lessons, free equipment usage, a friendly family orientated environment and the low fees.
+On the right hand side are headings and paragraphs telling the user what bullseye boss is about, who they cater for, how many days they are open, private lessons, free equipment usage, a friendly family orientated environment and the low fees.

 <img src="assets/images/mainabout.png">

 <h3>Gallery</h3>

 The gallery page once again has a main image with header in the center.
-Underneath thi ssection is another section taht contains a gallery, the gallery consists of many images horizontaly, in desktop view there are three of them which turns into two then one as the resolution changes.
+Underneath this section is another section taht contains a gallery, the gallery consists of many images horizontaly, in desktop view there are three of them which turns into two then one as the resolution changes.

-The gallery can be moved by grabbing with the mouse or by clicking arrows on each side, teh photos then slide along smoothly, this function was done in JS.
+The gallery can be moved by grabbing with the mouse or by clicking arrows on each side, the photos then slide along smoothly, this function was done in JS.

 <img src="assets/images/gallerymain.png">